 - Authorized Purchasing Methods

-- Process for Requesting Employee Reimbursement for Unauthorized Purchase
+- Payment Process for Unauthorized Purchase

 - Unauthorized Purchase Reimbursement Request Can Be Disapproved